slf279/backend/README.md

-# backend
+# Capstone Backend
-A backend for providing necessary data to All Ears' mobile app and website.
+A JSON REST API for providing necessary data to All Ears' mobile app and website.

 # Structure